tshepang/blog/content/misc/me got meself another coding job.rst

 It's been 3 months now, and my guess was right.
 I keep getting surprised by the levels of smart I encounter regurlarly.
-These are the sorts of people I simply can't match with my lesser brain, but I'm glad to work with, since I learn so much.
+These are the sorts of people I simply can't match with my lesser brain, but am glad to work with, since they teach me so much.

 The systems we build are embedded, so I spend most of my time working with C and C++, and it tends to be a serious challenge, given that